codee-com/open-catalog/Checks/PWR023/README.md

 accessible through two different pointers.
 The developer can use the `restrict` C keyword to inform the compiler that the specified block of memory is not aliased by any other block.
 Providing this information can help the compiler generate more efficient code or vectorize the loop.
-Therefore it is always recommended to use `restrict` whenever possible so that the compiler has as much information as possible to perform optimizations such as vectorization.
+Therefore, it is always recommended to use `restrict` whenever possible so that the compiler has as much information as possible to perform optimizations such as vectorization.